joneubank/adventofcode/README.md

 ### Day 14
 Reindeer race.
 Simple math applied to find winner.
 This is not an elegant solution, just quick and dirty.

+### Day 15
+Recipe problem with constraints.
+Find maximum of 2D matrix system.
+There is probably a sensible math way to do this but I just brute forced it since the number of variables was quite small.

+P2 is P1 with one additional qualifier for a valid solution (only consider a recipe's total score if it has exact correct number of calories)